mtoninel/DL4MIA-2022/lectures/NOTES.md

 (Florian Jug)
 If you can denoise well you are almost also a good segmenter, so this is the idea behind _DenoiSeg_, where while denoising you also provide training images with annotated instances, in this case it was seen that starting from noisier images actually gave better results.
 Another method is called _EmbedSeg_ (Base on an approach by Neven _et al._).
 The important thing while choosing which strategy to use for segmentation is to consider how the features that we are trying to capture fit into the receptive field of a network, if this is not the case then one might switch to other methods.

-(Manan Lalit) _Notes on Instance segmentation_
+### Manan Lalit -  Notes on Instance segmentation and EmbedSeg
 Instance segmentation, as opposed to semantic segmentation, is the process of assigning a unique ID to each feature in the image.
 While using Unets for instance segmentation could work, it tends to merge objects together, so we move to actual instance segmentation, and here is where algorithms like Stardist and EmbedSeg are located, they start from GT objects (training masks) to inderstand the distance between pixels within masked regions and the boundary of the image.
 So each pixel knows roughly where the center of its obecjt is located.
 This is still an approach based on U-Nets, although the stardist approach is limited to star-convex polygons.
 Cellpose on the other hand is limited to 2D objects.
 So, EmbedSeg was born as a way to avoid this constraints.
 In EmbedSeg, each pixel is mapped to the center of the object during training, and then during the application we essentially start building instances by asking where does each pixel think the center of its object is.
+IMPORTANT: EmbedSeg, contrary to DenoiSeg, is meant to start from learning material of instance segmentation.

 ## Day - 4
-# Christopher Schmied - Ground truth generation
+### Christopher Schmied (HT) - Ground truth generation
 Data labeling and generation is the most cumbersome task in ML/DL, but these processes are very much dependent on the tasks that need to be undertaken.
 One of the most important step in deciding how to generate GT data is to undertand what is the goal of the DL approach and what is the expected and wanted output, and also which are the requirements of the tools we need to use.
 One of the main things when getting into ML/DL for a project is to get into an initial proof of concept situation where we can see initial results and move on if they are good to scaling up the approach.
 A way of labelling an image to generate rapid semantic segmentation for the generatio of GT data is to use LabKit, this allows the user to go from scribbles on an image to random forest based pixel classification which is very fast and needs low amounts of training data.
 In LabKit we can work with both 2D and 3D image data, create and extract masks to feed for training.
 While sparsely labelling, we need to make sure to make the random forest see all the possible variability in our data, so one way can be to create scribbles which go across nuclei of different nature and across different shades of background.
 The nice thing is that if we see that segmentation is not optimal, the random forest classifier can be trained iteratively, adding additional information sequentially on top of the same model, where the training restarts from fresh everytime a label is added.
 The trick to go from semantic segmentation to a "manual" instance segmentation to generate instance segmentation masks as training data for DL is to use the minimum amount of labels possible to separate touching objects (which are the ones that need semantic segmentation the most), this is done so that we can do connected component analysis more intelligently later on.
 The idea is then to use shallow machine learning approaches to generate GT data which can then be fed into a deep learning model fortraining.
 One take home message is that when data is limited, ML methods like random forest pixel classification still outperform DL methods.
 So really what you are trying to get to through ML could be solved just really through ML itself.
+Another important note is the fact that data generated through LabKit or Ilastik cannot be called "Ground Truth" per se, in the sense that those are labels generated from ML methods applied on ground truth data.